ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/commands/documents/get.dotnet.markdown

 {PANEL:Get by starts with}

-**GetDocumentsCommand** can be used to retrieve multiple documents for a specified key prefix.
+**GetDocumentsCommand** can be used to retrieve multiple documents for a specified ID prefix.

 ### Syntax